In my work here at Ruzuku, I hear from thousands of course creators…

 Then continue to build out the course based on what they find most engaging, what questions they are asking, and where they need the most help from you.

-Finally, one of the most helpful mindset shifts you can make is to think of online course technology as an ally, not a barrier.
+Finally, of the most helpful mindset shifts, you can make is to think of online course technology as an ally, not a barrier.

 Starting to lay out your course in a visual platform can actually be fast, fun…